Arman-Mojaver/futures-backtesting/README.md

 2. **Data storage**: persist the raw market data to disk in the `.dbn` format so that datasets are compact, versionable, and easily distributed across environments.
 3. **Backtesting and reporting**: run strategy backtests in Nautilus Trader using a CLI-driven workflow, capture performance metrics, and export a detailed PDF report summarizing results.

+## Dependencies
+In order to run the CLI the following dependencies are required:
+- Docker
+- docker-compose (optional)

 ## How to get started
-In order to get started the following lines of code clone the repository and set up the project in one go.
+In order to get started the following lines of code clone the repository and set up the project in one go (docker-compose required).
 ```
 git clone https://github.com/Arman-Mojaver/futures-backtesting.git
 cd futures-backtesting